John Cecil Russell: Hlobane and Kambula

 On the following day, 29 March, the Zulu attacked the British camp in the Battle of Kambula.
-With the Zulu army assembled before the British post, Russell's mounted contingent were ordered to provoke the Zulus into attacking the camp.
-They rode to within 100 yd of the Zulu and opened fire.
-When the Zulu charged some of Russell's men struggled to remount and he rode to the aid of a trooper of the Frontier Light Horse.
-Russell was dismounted in the confusion and had to be rescued by Lieutenant Browne; men of the Natal Native Horse saved the Frontier Light Horseman.
-Browne received the Victoria Cross for this act and Russell was commended by Wood to Chelmsford, though it is likely that later communications from Wood and Buller persuaded him that no medal was warranted.
-After the Zulu had been defeated in a fruitless assault on the camp, Russell's command participated in the pursuit of the retreating force.
-Buller, in the thick of the pursuit, rode back to assume command of Russell's men after he refused to advance, fearful of exposing his flanks.
+With the Zulu army assembled before the British post, Russell's mounted contingent were ordered to provoke the Zulus into attacking the camp by riding to within 100 yd of the Zulu and opening fire.
+When the Zulu charged, some of Russell's soldiers struggled to remount and he rode to the aid of a trooper of the Frontier Light Horse.
+Russell was unhorsed in the confusion and had to be rescued by Lieutenant Browne; troops of the Natal Native Horse saved the dismounted trooper.
+Browne received the Victoria Cross and Russell was commended by Wood to Chelmsford, though it is likely later communications from Wood and Buller persuaded him no medal was warranted.
+After the Zulu were defeated in a fruitless assault on the camp, the mounted troops participated in the pursuit of the retreating force.
+Buller, in the thick of the pursuit, told Crealock he had to ride a mile (1.6 km) back to assume command of Russell's unit after he refused to advance, fearful of exposing his flanks.

 In his formal report on the battle of Hlobane, Wood criticised Russell's actions and came close to accusing him of cowardice.
 Buller and Browne were furious with Russell.
-On the day of the Battle of Kambula Russell had apologised to Buller, saying: "you are quite right.
+On the day of the Battle of Kambula, Russell had apologised to Buller, saying: "you are quite right.
 My metier is not South African fighting".
 Buller told Russell he would never serve on a joint operation with him again.
-A week after the battle Wood wrote to Crealock to note his lack of faith in Russell as a reconnaissance officer for failing to report on two companies of British infantry who had been threatened with attack by a large Zulu force.
-On 10 April Browne handed a letter to Wood denouncing Russell for cowardice at Hlobane and stating that he and his men would never serve under him again.
-Wood forwarded the letter to Chelmsford and recommended that Russell be removed from operations and assigned to the remount depot in the rear at Pietermaritzburg; the general concurred and issued the order.
-The mounted infantry, under Browne, served under Buller's command for the rest of the war.

-Russell was mentioned in despatches four times during the war and, despite the controversy, was rewarded, on 29 November 1879, with appointment to the brevet rank of lieutenant-colonel.
+A week after the battle, Wood wrote to Crealock noting his lack of faith in Russell as a reconnaissance officer for failing to report on two companies of British infantry who had been threatened with attack by a large Zulu force.
+On 10 April, Browne handed a letter to Wood denouncing Russell for cowardice at Hlobane and stating he and his men would never serve under him again.
+Wood forwarded the letter to Chelmsford and recommended Russell be removed from operations and assigned to the remount depot in the rear at Pietermaritzburg; the general concurred and issued the order.
+The mounted infantry served under Buller's command for the rest of the war.
+Russell returned to Britain on 4 October 1879.
+He was mentioned in despatches four times during the war and, despite the controversy, was rewarded on 29 November 1879 with appointment to the brevet rank of lieutenant-colonel.